Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 \item Data subsets: In addition to using the full range of lattice spacings over $[0.06,0.15]$~fm, we also include variations that exclude the coarsest ensembles at 0.15~fm and the finest ensemble at 0.06~fm.
 The former variation is considered since it reduces discretization effects in the chiral-continuum extrapolation.
-The latter is considered since the 0.06~fm ensemble includes only the $ll$ point and thus does not help constrain the $M_{\pi}$ dependence in the chiral-continuum extrapolation; in practice, the presence of the 0.06~fm point does not affect the continuum value of $\Delta a_{\mu}^{ud}(\mathrm{SIB,conn.})$.
+The latter is considered since the 0.06~fm ensemble includes only the $ll$ point and thus does not help constrain the $M_{\pi}$ dependence in the chiral-continuum extrapolation; in practice, the presence of the 0.06~fm point negligibly affects the continuum value of $\Delta a_{\mu}^{ud}(\mathrm{SIB,conn.})$.
 In fits that cut away data, the maximum order of the $a^2$ dependence is reduced to avoid fits with a negative number of degrees of freedom.
 Hence, the constraints listed above become $n_0=0,1,2$ and $n_{i\neq0}=0,1$ for fits over the range $[0.06,0.12]$~fm and $n_i=0,1,2$ for fits over the range $[0.09,0.15]$~fm.\footnote{The fits on only $[0.06,0.12]$~fm remove $uu$, $ll$, and $dd$ data at 0.15~fm, so the maximum $n_{i\neq0}$ is reduced.
-The fits on only $[0.09,0.15]$~fm remove $ll$ data and thus do not have a reduced range of $n_{i\neq0}$ values.} \end{itemize} Similarly to \cref{subsec:light_analysis}, we impose a Gaussian prior constraint $C_{\text{sea}}=0.000(2)$ on the sea-mass correction; all other parameters are unconstrained.
+The fits on only $[0.09,0.15]$~fm remove $ll$ data and thus do not have a reduced range of $n_{i\neq0}$ values.} \end{itemize}

+We impose the Gaussian prior constraint discussed in \cref{sec:contextrap} on the sea-mass correction; all other parameters are unconstrained.
 Because of combinatorial effects introduced by the degree-of-freedom counting discussed above, there would be \textit{a priori} model biasing introduced by a naive, flat model-prior probability $\pr(M)=1/N_M$ in \cref{eq:modelProb}.
-For example, there are more possible fit variations for each of $h(x)$ in $\{x^{-2},\log x^2,x^4\}$ than those with $h(x)=0$ because in the latter case there are no additional variations from the $c_{-1}(a)$ polynomial.
+For example, there are more possible fit variations for each of $h(x)$ in $\{x^{-2},\log x^2,x^4\}$ than those with $h(x)=0$ because, in the latter case, there are no additional variations from the $c_{-1}(a)$ polynomial.
 This discrepancy biases the final BMA result by disfavoring the $h(x)=0$ variations.
-To account for such biases, the model-prior probabilities have been chosen to approximately eliminate this bias over the data subset and $M_{\pi}$ dependence variations.
+To account for such biases, the model-prior probabilities are chosen to approximately eliminate this bias over the data subset and $M_{\pi}$ dependence variations.
 Specifically, denoting a model fit to data subset $s$ with $M_{\pi}$ dependence $h$ as $M_{s,h}$, we take